 Chemonics Project Director Mario Kerby attended the launch event, lauding the reforestation project’s objectives in his remarks: “The goals of this project are ambitious, but achievable, with a combination of strong technical know-how, active participation of beneficiaries, and strong collaboration with our Haitian partners in both the public and private sectors.”

-The reforestation project will work closely with local communities to achieve four main objectives: reduce the threat of deforestation, improve resilience to economic and natural shocks, increase tree cover in targeted areas, and improve environmental governance and coordination.
+The Haiti reforestation project will work closely with local communities to achieve four main objectives: reduce the threat of deforestation, improve resilience to economic and natural shocks, increase tree cover in targeted areas, and improve environmental governance and coordination.

-Among its targets, the project will plant more than five million trees by 2022, bring 15,000 hectares of land under agroforestry systems or tree cover, facilitate the restoration of more than 800 hectares of mangrove forests, and contribute to the reduction of charcoal use by 80,000 metric tons in five priority watersheds: Haut du Cap, Grande Rivière du Nord, Trou du Nord, Marion, and Jassa.
+Among its targets, the project will plant more than five million trees in Haiti by 2022, bring 15,000 hectares of land under agroforestry systems or tree cover, facilitate the restoration of more than 800 hectares of mangrove forests, and contribute to the reduction of charcoal use by 80,000 metric tons in five priority watersheds: Haut du Cap, Grande Rivière du Nord, Trou du Nord, Marion, and Jassa.

 Minister of the Environment Hon.
 M. Pierre Simon George delivered remarks at the launch event.
 He thanked USAID and the American people for their continued support for a better future for Haitians and underscored the importance of reforestation and conservation efforts.